nickrttn/project3/README.md

 # Project 3: Interactive installation

-This repository holds the code for an interactive installation built for a real charity.
+This repository holds the code for an interactive installation built for a real charity, [Homeplan](http://www.homeplan.nl).
 This is a school project and not commissioned by the charity.

 Sources used: